Lateral earth pressure: At rest pressure

 The in situ lateral pressure of soil is called earth pressure at rest and it is generally calculated by the product of the overburden stress times the coefficient K0; the latter is called the coefficient of earth pressure at rest.
 K0 can be obtained directly in the field based on e.g. the dilatometer test (DMT) or a borehole pressuremeter test (PMT), although it is more commonly calculated using the well-known Jaky's formula.
-For loosely deposited sands at rest, Jaky showed analytically that Ko deviates from unity with downward trend as the sinusoidal term of the internal friction angle of material increases, i.e.
+For loosely deposited sands at rest, Jaky showed analytically that K0 deviates from unity with downward trend as the sinusoidal term of the internal friction angle of material increases, i.e.

 Jaky's coefficient has been proved later to be also valid for normally consolidated granular deposits and normally consolidated clays.

-From the purely theoretical point of view, the very simple $1 - \sin \phi'$ formula, works ideally for the two extreme values of $\phi'$, where for $\phi'$ = 0o it gives $K_{0} = 1$ referring to hydrostatic conditions and for $\phi'$ = 90o (theoretical value) it gives $K_{0} = 0$ referring to a frictional material that can stand vertically without support, thus, exerting no lateral pressure.
+From a purely theoretical point of view, the very simple $1 - \sin \phi'$ formula works ideally for the two extreme values of $\phi'$, where for $\phi'$ = 0o it gives $K_{0} = 1$ referring to hydrostatic conditions and for $\phi'$ = 90o (theoretical value) it gives $K_{0} = 0$ referring to a frictional material that can stand vertically without support, thus, exerting no lateral pressure.
 These extreme cases are enough evidence that the correct expression for the coefficient of earth pressure at rest is the $K_{0} = 1 - \sin \phi'$.

 There is a general impression that Jaky's (1944) coefficient of earth pressure at rest is empirical and, indeed, the $K_{0} = 1 - \sin \phi'$ expression is just a simplification of the expression below:

 However, the latter derives from a fully analytical procedure and corresponds to an intermediate state between the state at rest and the active state (for more information see Pantelidis).

 As mentioned earlier, according to the literature, Jaky's $K_{0} = 1 - \sin \phi'$ equation matches very well the experimental data for both normally consolidated sands and clays.
-Some researchers state, however, that slightly modified forms of Jaky's equation shows better fit to their data.
-However, although some of these modifications gained great popularity, they do not provide better estimation for $K_{0}$.
-For example, Brooker and Ireland's $K_{0} = 0.95 - \sin \phi'$ has been based on the laboratory determination of $K_{0}$ of only five samples, whilst the effective angle of shearing resistance of the three of them was obtained from the literature, having no control on them.
+Some researchers state, however, that slightly modified forms of Jaky's equation show better fit to their data.
+However, although some of these modifications gained great popularity, they do not provide better estimations for $K_{0}$.
+For example, Brooker and Ireland's $K_{0} = 0.95 - \sin \phi'$ has been based on the laboratory determination of $K_{0}$ of only five samples, whilst the effective angle of shearing resistance of three of them was obtained from the literature, having no control on them.
 Moreover, refinements in the order of a few percentage points rather support the validity of the $K_{0} = 1 - \sin \phi'$ expression than the superiority of the refined expression.

-For overconsolidated soils Mayne & Kulhawy suggest the following expression:
+For overconsolidated soils, Mayne & Kulhawy suggested the following expression:

 The latter requires the OCR profile with depth to be determined.
 OCR is the overconsolidation ratio and $\phi '$ is the effective stress friction angle.